 Madrid has caught on to the popularity of avocado toasts, chia seed puddings, flat whites, cold brew, and pour overs.
 Don’t waste your time on the subpar cafes and continue reading to learn which are the best coffee shops in Madrid.

-One of the best coffee shops in Madrid for a hipster and cozy atmosphere
+One of the best Madrid coffee shops for a hipster atmosphere and avocado toast

 The coffee menu is very well priced and includes traditional items like cortados and americanos alongside chai lattes, cold brew mochas, and matcha lattes.
 Alternative milks are available including oat milk.